packetzero/dnssniffer/README.md

 # MacOS: Running/Debugging using XCode

-Open the .xcodeproj in platform/*/
+First run command-line build.sh, then open the .xcodeproj in platform/*/